nbogojevic/kafka-operator/README.md

 Kafka operator can use SASL_PLAINTEXT to authenticate itself when connecting to kafka cluster.
 See kafka documentation for details on how to provide credentials.
 When using ACL management, the operator will by default activate authentication.

+## Using SonarQube locally
+This project use the [SonarQube](https://www.sonarqube.org) inspector.
+You can setup a local instance in a few minutes: https://docs.sonarqube.org/latest/setup/get-started-2-minutes.

+Once the SonarQube local server is running (`http://localhost:9000`, configurable in `pom.xml`), use `mvn sonar:sonar` to trigger analyses.